 2.5.1 Indole Test

-Sterile test tubes containing 5 ml of tryptophan broth were set on a test tube rack, the tubes were inoculated aseptically and the bacteria growth added into it.
+Sterile test tubes containing 5 ml of tryptophan broth were set on a test tube rack, the tubes were inoculated aseptically and the bacteria inoculumadded into it.
 The tubes were incubated at 37 ºC for 24 h.
-After 24 h, 0.5 ml of kovac’s reagent was added to it and allowed to stand for 5 minutes, formation of pink or red colour ring in the reagent layer on the medium (within 10 seconds) indicates positive result.
-Negative result shows no formation of pink or red colour ring.
+After 24 h, 0.5 ml of kovac’s reagent was added to it and allowed to stand for 5 minutes, formation of pink or red colour ring in the reagent layer on the medium (within 10 seconds) indicated positive result.
+Negative result showed no formation of pink or red colour ring.

 2.5.2 Citrate utilization Test

-Simon citrate agar was prepared and sterilized into a test tube and slanted.
-It was allowed to solidify before organism was inoculated on the surface of the solidified Simon citrate agar in the test tube.
+Simon citrate agar was prepared into a test tube, sterilized and allowed to cool in a slant position.
+The slant tubes were inoculated on the surface of the solidified Simon citrate agar..
 It was covered with cotton wool and incubated at room temperature for 24 hours.
-For positive result, there will be visible growth and the medium will be blue while the negative result showed no visible growth and no colour change.
+For positive result, there was visible growth and the medium changed from green to blue while the negative result showed no visible growth and no colour change.

 2.5.2 Catalase Test